AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 In order for users to have the best possible experience when using the AEM headless application, it is important that you monitor key performance metrics, as detailed below:

-* Validate preview and production versions of the app
+* Validate preview and production versions of the application
 * Verify AEM status pages for current service availability status
 * Access performance reports
   * Delivery Performance